 You won’t often hear us say this but… put down your sewing machines!
-Hand sewing is the perfect way to soothe away the January days.
-This free embroidery pattern for a Winter Solstice mandala is a great way to get started…
+Hand sewing is the perfect way to soothe away the winter days.
+This free embroidery pattern for a Winter Solstice mandala from our friends over at Calm Moment is a great way to get started…

 The concept of slow sewing is gathering momentum, and we couldn’t be happier!
 While for most of us sewists it’s not a new idea to think of stitching as a route to happiness, we’ve loved seeing the practise take off as more and more people reach for their needle and thread in a quest to unlock the benefits of hand sewing.

 English Paper Piecing is a lovely way to hand-sew fabric pieces to paper templates, and it’s great way to sew up smaller projects like cushions or gadget cases.
+It’s portable, you can take it outside and you really don’t need any special patchwork expertise to give it a go.
 Love Patchwork & Quilting magazine have put together this step-by-step guide.